|Home » Learning Curve » Developers Workshop

 For those not mathematically inclined (what are you doing here) that means this many cells in 2/3 of a second.

 [Xscan can expand the /Library hive, with ~8,600 directories and 32,792 file system items, in about a second and a half.
 Xfile expands the hive in less than a second.
-It's not about tricks and shortcuts, it's about just writing it right.
+It's not about tricks and shortcuts, it's about doing it right.
 Ed.]